bytebase/bytebase.com-old/content/docs/tenant-database-management/tenant-gitops.md

 +bytebase/Staging/store##0003##dml##insert-companies.yml
 ```

-Below is the file content for adding a new table for the database "supermarket":
+Below is the file content for adding a new table for the database `supermarket`:

 ```yml
 databases: